nicnocquee/monika/docs/src/pages/monika-hq.md

     }
     ```

-- monika keeps this version string around and send it to monika-hq when it perfoms the Report Flow as explained below.
+- monika keeps this version string around and send it to monika-hq when it performs the Report Flow as explained below.

 ### Report Flow